Demon-2-Angel/GM-Repo-Extraction/README.md

 - Reads `Mesh ID` and `Run ID` pairs from an Excel file.
 - Ensures a folder structure where:
   - Each `Mesh ID` is a main folder.
-  - Each `Run ID` is a subfolder under its respective `Mesh ID`.
+  - Each `Run ID` is saved as a `.tsv` file in its respective `Mesh ID` folder.
-- Scrapes the web to download TSV files for each `Run ID` from the provided URL.
+- Scrapes data using API calls for each `Run ID`.
-- Saves the downloaded TSV files in their respective `Run ID` folders.
-- Implements multithreading for faster downloads.
+- Automatically resumes from where it left off if interrupted by checking existing `.tsv` files.
-- Runs in headless mode for improved performance.
+- Processes `Run IDs` in batches of 5000 for efficiency.
+- Implements error handling for failed API calls.

 ---

 ## Prerequisites

 - Python 3.7 or later.
+- Required libraries:
+  - `pandas`
+  - `requests`
-- Firefox browser installed.
+  - `tqdm`
-- GeckoDriver for Selenium (compatible with your Firefox version). - https://github.com/mozilla/geckodriver/releases
-- Check Firefox and GeckoDriver Compatibility Here - https://firefox-source-docs.mozilla.org/testing/geckodriver/Support.html

 ### Install Dependencies

 Install the required Python libraries:

 ```
-bash
-pip install pandas selenium
+pip install pandas requests tqdm
 ```

-## Download GeckoDriver
-Download GeckoDriver from the official releases page and add it to your system PATH or specify its location in the script.

 ## File Structure
 Ensure the following file structure before running the script: